Robert-van-Engelen/Forth500/manual.md

 But what if we want to change the message?
-Forth allows you to redefine words at any time, but this does not change the behavior of any previously defined words used by other previously defined words:
+Forth allows you to redefine words at any time, but this does not change the behavior of any previously defined words that may be used by other previously defined words:

     : hello ."
 Hola, Mundo!"
 CR ; ↲
     2 hellos ↲